 The Hillsborough Independent Panel, as a body of experts and community representatives funded by the state but genuinely independent from it, with a clear remit to “consult with the families of those who died to ensure their views are taken into account” could provide a potential model for a new watchdog.
 Funding should be made available for independent prosecutions, should the new watchdog find evidence of criminality on the part of police officers.
 The organisation should have a strong link with the community in which a death in custody has occurred.

-For large sections of working class people – those who are the focus of most police activity and brute force – it is clear that there is one law for them, and another one for the police.
-But many communities are indeed fighting back.
-Recent public revelations about police misconduct have come about because of the tireless work of families fighting to hold the police to account – and that is the place where real justice comes from.
+For large sections of working class people – those subject to most police activity and force – it is clear that there is one law for them, and another one for the police.
+But many families and communities are fighting back.
+Recent public revelations about police misconduct have come about because of the tireless work of families and communities fighting to hold the police to account – and that is the only place from which justice can be served.